Levies - Detailed Workflow Guide

 TERMINOLOGY

-"Account Garnishment" is a legal process by which a judgment creditor seeks to seize the assets of a judgment debtor held by a third party (called the garnishee).
+1. "Attachment Order" is a legal process by which a judgment creditor seeks to seize the assets of a judgment debtor held by a third party (sometimes called the garnishee).
 There can be many names for this general process, including a garnishment, writ of attachment, execution, levy, seizure order, forfeiture, or other similar legal process or order.
-For simplicity this help page refers to all of them as an account garnishment.
+For simplicity this help page refers to all of them as attachment orders.

-"Customer" is a generic reference to the debtor in a garnishment action.
+2. "Customer" is a generic reference to the debtor in an attachment order.
 For example, the customer/debtor could be a depositor of the FI or a vendor of a retailer that holds funds for the vendor.
 Credit Unions typically refer to their depositors as “members,” but for simplicity this help page refers to all depositors as “customers.”

 THIS WORKFLOW GUIDE IS NOT LEGAL ADVICE